haskell/cabal/CONTRIBUTING.md

 or continuous integration breakage; please file a bug.

 **Running tests locally.**
-To run tests locally with `v2-build`, you will need to know the name of the test suite you want.
+To run tests locally with `cabal`, you will need to know the name of the test suite you want.
 Cabal and cabal-install have several.
 Also, you'll want to read [Where are my build products?](http://cabal.readthedocs.io/en/latest/nix-local-build.html#where-are-my-build-products)